ihugang/AutoShutdown/README.md

 ## Features

-- ⏰ Schedule automatic shutdown or sleep
+- ⏰ Schedule automatic shutdown or sleep with random delay
 - 🧠 Lightweight and runs quietly in background
 - 🌐 Remote command support via **TCP/UDP**
 - 🔒 Useful for parental control and personal PC automation